CURRENT RESEARCH INTERESTS

 Current research questions are centered on understanding the importance of the cumulative nature of key life history events (such as early growth, puberty, pregnancy and lactation, menopause and senescence) and their socio-cultural counterparts (childhood, adolescence, motherhood, and aging) on the human skeleton.
 Two of our current active projects Italy (from the archaeological sites Villamagna (with co-PIs Patrick Beauchesne, U Michigan, and Caroline Goodson, Cambridge U) and the Pieve di Pava (with collaborators from the University of Pisa), investigate the role of early growth and development on bone maintenance, mechanics and health.
 Both of these projects are collaborative with international/US colleagues, involving doctoral dissertation (Kinkopf) and undergraduate students.
 Another collaborative and dissertation project (Trombley) examines early developmental health outcomes in two medieval archaeological samples from the city of Santarém, Portugal in order to examine the intersection of early life experience with aspects of changing inequality, religious and and burial practice and health, and the collaborative project with the Pima County Corner and dissertation project (Diaz) on health, early life experience and violence in migrants along the US Border

-image: copyright Sabrina Agarwal, linear enamel hyoplasia (medieval).
+image: copyright Sabrina Agarwal, linear enamel hypoplasia (medieval, Italy).

 LIFECOURSE APPROACHES AND DEVELOPMENTAL PLASTICITY

-Her current work delves into the bioethics of bioarchaeology and osteological conservation and collection.
-All our current projects and dissertation research seeks to involve collaborative and community engagement and attempts even in small ways to shape and change the field through incremental reflexive and multivocal practice.
+All our current projects and dissertation research seeks to involve collaborative and community engagement and attempts even in small ways to shape and change the field through incremental reflexive and multi-vocal practice.

 image: open source, border wall US Mexico